The Best Non-Alcoholic Drinks You Can Enjoy Guilt-Free

 Are non-alcoholic drinks safe during pregnancy?

-If you find a drink labeled “Non-Alcoholic” or “N/A,” look closely at the label for the ABV.
+If you find a drink labeled “Non-Alcoholic” or “N/A,” look closely for the ABV.
 More often than not, it’ll say something like “Contains less than 0.5% alcohol by volume.”
 While you’re not likely to get even slightly tipsy off of that level of alcohol after a few drinks, it’s still important to talk to your healthcare provider about it before you try any.

 (By the way, 0.1-0.2% ABV is about the same amount that can sometimes be naturally found in fruit juices and bread, believe it or not, all thanks to the natural fermentation process some foods go through.)